 We have started our long distance hike on El Hierro on the coast in La Caleta, not far from the harbour where the ferry arrives from Teneriffe.
 The long distance trail GR 131 crosses the whole island.
 First we climb up into the highland between cacti, huge agaves and dry stone walls.

 Up on the mountains, clouds are closing in, and the higher we get we see them move quickly over the slopes.
 Near Tinor we meet an elderly German hiker who tells us she has been on El Hierro for a few days and so far was lucky with the weather.
 Only drifting clouds – no rain and fog.
 That evening above the high plateau, the Meseta de Nisdafe, fog comes with the darkness, but it is not cold.
 And by sunrise the air is clear again and we have a splendid view of Spain’s highest mountain Mt Teide on Tenerife.
 We remember our climb of Mt Teide very fondly.

 Day 2: Behind San Andres to Faro de Orchilla

 28,2 km, 570 m up, 1640 m down

-The pilgrimage path ends at the hermitage church Virgen de los Reyes, the start of the island’s grand pilgrimage that takes place only every four years.
-After a brief stop we load up on water and continue hiking to the Orchilla lighthouse down at the western coast: More cacti, strange-looking spurge, and volcanic rocks.
+The pilgrimage path ends at the hermitage church Virgen de los Reyes.
+This is the official start of the island’s grand pilgrimage that takes place only every four years.
+After a brief stop we load up on water and continue hiking to the Orchilla lighthouse down at the western coast.
+More cacti, strange-looking spurge, and volcanic rocks.